-Chase Brown vs Devin Neal: Who Should You Start?
+Chase Brown vs Devin Neal: The Full Breakdown

 Chase Brown is the receiving back in this matchup, turning 69 targets into 437 yards, while Devin Neal profiles as a more traditional rusher with 206 rushing yards and 2 touchdowns.
 In PPR and half-PPR formats Chase Brown carries the higher weekly floor.
 In standard leagues the gap tightens considerably.